 An easement is a track laid in a parabolic curve.
 Usually, easements are made with flex track, but they can also be simulated with segmented track pieces.

 Easements will increase the width of turns a bit, but they will also make the layout look a little more realistic and operate more smoothly.

 Next Stop, Making the Grade

-Now that you know the basics of curves, including the implications of tight minimum curves, the next concept you need to familiarize yourself with is the issues surrounding steep maximum grades.
+Now that the basics of curves, including the implications of tight minimum curves, have been laid out, the next concept needed to familiarize oneself with is the issues surrounding steep maximum grades.